GordonHoklinder/remote-print/PROGRAMMERS_DOCUMENTATION.md

 The file `gcode_sender.py` is responsible for communication with the 3D printer and sending appropriate gcodes to the printer.

 The file `file_loader.py` handles reading from and writing to the files on the server.
 It connects to the server via ssh and returns results of appropriate bash commands to the high level functions.

+`tests.py` contains unit tests for the code on raspberry.